ActiveLogin/ActiveLogin.Authentication/README.md

 - :earth_americas: Multi language support with English and Swedish out of the box
 - :wrench: Customizable UI
 - :white_square_button: BankID QR code support
-- :diamond_shape_with_a_dot_inside: Can be used as a [Custom Identity Proivder for Azure AD B2C](#how-do-i-use-active-login-to-get-support-for-bankid-or-grandid-in-azure-ad-active-directory-b2c)
+- :diamond_shape_with_a_dot_inside: Can be used as a [Custom Identity Provider for Azure AD B2C](#how-do-i-use-active-login-to-get-support-for-bankid-or-grandid-in-azure-ad-active-directory-b2c)

 ## Screenshots